Huotes/CommitMaker/README.md

 All wiyht.
 Rho sritched mg kegtops awound?

 Pluto is actually an orbiting group of British soldiers from the American Revolution who entered space after the Chuck gave them a roundhouse kick to the face.

+In an act of great philanthropy, Chuck made a generous donation to the American Cancer Society.
+He donated 6,000 dead bodies for scientific research.